phopley/Rodney/docs/03 Design Goal 1.md

 With the system running as shown in the graph above change the pan tilt servo positions using rostopic and the following command
 `rostopic pub -1 /pan_tilt_node/head_position servo_msgs/pan_tilt {45,45}`

 This will command the pan and tilt servos of the first pan and tilt device to be both 45 degrees.

-There are parameter server values available in the pan_tilt package to configure which servo index is connected to which servo and which device and also to limit the range of a servo as well as to trim the servo.
-See the package documentation for details.
-### Head Control
-TBA
-### Face Recognition
-TBA
-### Rodney Control
+In the next part of the design goal 1 I'll look at the face recognition package.